elpollouk/Itokawa/docs/guides/raspberrypi.md

     </server>
 </config>
 ```
-Press `Ctrl+X` to exit and slect yes to saving the file.
+Press `Ctrl+X` to exit and select yes to saving the file.

 Next time Itokawa starts, it will use the port number you specified in the config file.